EmotionLab/EmoRec-EEG/content/en/Challenge/index.md

 **The first three ranking papers on each challenge will receive winner's certificates.**

+## Hyper-parameter tuning

+Hyper-parameters may not be tuned to the test split of each individual dataset because this strategy does not allow for generalization across datasets.
+Instead, one of the following strategies must be applied:

+1. Fixed hyper-parameters are used across the test splits of the different datasets.
+2. From the training split of each dataset, a specific proportion is retained as validation set in order to tune hyper-parameters for each dataset.

 ## EEGAIN framework

 We provide the EEGAIN framework [here](https://github.com/EmotionLab/EEGain) for participants to use in the challenge.
 The EEGAIN framework substantially facilitates the programming effort it takes to run your own experiments.
 It includes standardized methods for data pre-processing, data splitting, evaluation metrics, and the ability to